 I would primarily call myself a Mexico destination wedding photographer and for good reason.
 Mexico is an absolute dream and although somewhat popular, I’d still consider it an underrated place to go for a destination wedding.
 An immediate pro of choosing Mexico is one for your guests; a flight into many Mexican cities is almost as cheap as a domestic flight from most major US cities.
-In the wintertime, I can almost guarantee your entire guest list will be RSVPing ‘Yes’ for any number of the gorgeous beach towns in Mexico in order to escape the cold and enjoy the temperate beauty of most popular mexican destinations.
+In the wintertime, I can almost guarantee your entire guest list will be RSVPing ‘Yes’ for any number of the gorgeous beach towns in Mexico in order to escape the cold and enjoy the temperate beauty of most popular Mexican destinations.
 Cancun, for example, doesn’t usually get colder than 70 degrees even in the middle of winter, as is the case for most of coastal Mexico like Playa Del Carmen and Puerto Escondido.
 Beyond the beaches, Mexico has both bustling global cities like Ciudad De Mexico and vibrant towns like Guanajuato, which is an absolute gem of a place.
 Our neighbor to the south is also very inexpensive compared to the majority of American cities and the cost of a destination wedding is mitigated by that fact alone.
-As a potential bonus, if you have a Latin background, your family will feel at home at a Spanish speaking country.
+As a potential bonus, if you have a Latin background, your family will feel at home in a Spanish speaking country.
+If you’re considering a Mexico destination wedding, here’s a quick guide for where to get married in Mexico.
 Mexico is absolutely brimming with culture, so if you’d consider yourself more adventurous than the average couple and care about your wedding being an experience to remember, you’ll find a more than enough options in Mexico.

 Notable locations: Cancun, Tulum, Guanajuato